 - I use this scale.

-To make with regular all-purpose flour: Omit the potato starch and use the same weight amount of all-purpose flour (192g).
+- To make with regular all-purpose flour: Omit the potato starch completely and use the same weight amount as the oat flour for all-purpose flour (192g).

 - Cornstarch: Potato starch will yield the best fluffiest pancakes, but if you cannot find this (I linked above to the one I order), sub with cornstarch.
 But since cornstarch weighs less per tablespoon than potato starch, you can either follow the same weight amount of 40 grams, or if you don't have a scale, you will need 5 tablespoons.

 - Nutrition: Nutrition stats do not include the caramel since some may or may not make it and it will vary how much a person uses greatly.

 The Vegan 8 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon associate I earn from qualifying purchases.
 Please see my full disclosure policy here.